neffa01/Pirate-Cookie-Grabber/README.md

-# ꜱᴏᴍᴇᴛʜɪɴɢ's Cookie Grabber

-Discord: **something.py**

-**I, nor the original author, are responsible for malicious use of this code.
+**I, nor the original author are responsible for malicious use of this code.
 We do not endorse it.**

 # Features
 	🟢Grabs Cookie from Edge, Opera (O or O-GX), Chrome, etc.